East Rail line: Platform gaps

 The wide platform gap at several stations (namely Lo Wu, Tai Wo, University, Kowloon Tong, and Mong Kok East) is a safety concern.
 The KCRC has visually marked the "Gap Black Spots" on the platforms of those stations and stated that plates will be installed in the gap between the train and station.
 The platform gap is mainly caused by the curvature of the station and how the train enters the station area.
-A mechanical gap filler system, which extends the platform edge when a train is stopped at the station, was trialed at Lo Wu station.
+A mechanical gap filler system, which extends the platform edge when a train is stopped at the station, was trialed at Lo Wu station in 2008–2009, yet it was not pursued due to poor reliability during inclement weather and high failure rate.

 After two incidents of children falling onto the tracks at University station in 1985, the issue was discussed in the Legislative Council.
 The Secretary for Transport asserted that the gaps were within "international safety limits", and that the gap could not be narrowed due to the curvature of the station as well as the "rather wider bodies" of the Chinese through trains which run through the station daily.
 A man who fractured his leg boarding a train at University station in 2008 asserted that he fell into a gap of about 35 cm, while the MTR claimed it was only 22 cm at the relevant section of platform.

 The new MTR R-Stock trains have wider compartments than the older East Rail line rolling stock, therefore narrowing the gap.
 Also, due to the decrease in train lengths from twelve cars to nine cars, trains will stop at less curved sections of the platforms.
 MTR suggests that the width of the gap will be similar to that of the urban lines.
-In addition, automatic platform gates are being installed on East Rail line platforms as part of the Sha Tin to Central Link project.
-These will block passengers' view of the wide platform gaps.
-To reduce this safety risk, the MTR is installing 140 mechanical gap fillers at Mong Kok East, university, and Lo Wu stations.